docker-library/commit-warehouse/bonita-subscription/7.9/README.md

 	docker run --name bonita -h bonita -v ~/Documents/Docker/Volumes/bonita-subscription/:/opt/bonita_lic/ -d -p 8080:8080 bonita

 This will start a container running the [Tomcat Bundle](http://documentation.bonitasoft.com/tomcat-bundle-1) with Bonita Engine + Portal.
-As you didn't sepecify any environment variables it's almost like if you have launched the Bundle on your host using startup.{sh|bat} (with security hardening on REST and HTTP APIs, cf Security part).
+As you did not specify any environment variables it's almost like if you have launched the Bundle on your host using startup.{sh|bat} (with security hardening on REST and HTTP APIs, cf Security part).
 It means that Bonita uses a H2 database here.

 You can access to the portal on http://localhost:8080/bonita and login using the default credentials : install / install